Canada Evidence Act

 Mere administrative inconvenience is not a relevant factor.
 The availability of court stenographers, the workload of prosecutors or judges, the additional financial costs of rescheduling are not to be considered.

-Disability can mean: Mobility restriction; or physical disease and illness; or mobility restriction and illness combined in one person.
+Disability can mean: Mobility impairment alone; or illness alone (a severe physical disease); or mobility impairment and illness combined in one person.

 Mobility restriction: Such a person requires an aid for mobility.
 Consider a paraplegic who is wheelchair bound due to a car accident.
 This person may have perfect health other than paralyzed legs.
 The person can work, and is only limited by the need for elevators, wheelchair transportation, and extra time to perform some tasks.

-Physical illness: Illness is usually more restrictive.
-It depends on the disease.
-Consider the CPP Disability Pension Plan: to qualify, a person must be disabled from working.
-That seldom means simple mobility restriction, because such a person can always do desk work.
-Under the CPP guidelines, disability typically refers to a physical disease.
+Physical illness: Illness is usually more restrictive, depending on the disease.
+Consider the CPP Disability Pension Plan: to qualify, a person must be fully disabled from working.
+That seldom means mere mobility restriction, because you can always make a lateral career change into desk work.
+Under CPP guidelines, disability typically refers to a physical disease.

 A Judge or Prosecutor will grasp the difference better if you compare maladies which are temporary but common among the healthy population.
 Disease pathology is a mystery to most folk.
 Even justice officials find it taxing to unravel terms such as increased nodes of ranvier, glomerulations, or theta waves.
-A Judge may not have time, or may be unwilling, to learn how serious those diagnostic sign-posts are.
-In such a courtroom a Prosecutor will instinctively use ignorance of medical terminology to leverage the Crown's position.
-Thus at the outset offer some descriptions that are well understood:
+A Judge may not have time, or may be unwilling, to learn how serious are those diagnostic sign-posts.
+In court the Prosecutor may instinctively use ignorance of medical terminology to leverage the Crown's position.
+Thus from the outset, offer some descriptions that are well understood:

 Tuum Est - It Is Up To You